Tackling gender inequality in Latin America

 An edition typically contained a range of games, stories, comics and occasional focus on current affairs, as well as providing educational material that aligned with the school curriculum.
 The construction of boy readers as ‘men of tomorrow’ and girl readers as ‘future mothers’ reflected and amplified representations found in school reading books and was linked to Argentina’s nation-building initiative.
 Across generations, Billiken repeatedly told the story of the Argentine nation through the founding fathers whilst promoting national and international male role models from science and industry.

-In response to these findings, Dr Rea and Euhen Matarozzo, Billiken’s director, co-created an illustrated children’s book that would be the first step in tackling the imbalance of gender representations previously found in the magazine's archives.
+In response to these findings, Prof Rea and Euhen Matarozzo, Billiken’s director, co-created an illustrated children’s book that would be the first step in tackling the imbalance of gender representations previously found in the magazine's archives.

 “As Billiken approached its centenary, we decided that instead of offering a nostalgic review of the past hundred years, we wanted to create a commemorative publication that was forward-looking and signalled Billiken’s intention to reclaim its place at the centre of Argentine cultural life.
-We thought that the best way to commemorate the one hundred years of Billiken would be to commemorate one hundred Great Latin American Women”, says Dr Rea.
+We thought that the best way to commemorate the one hundred years of Billiken would be to commemorate one hundred Great Latin American Women”, says Prof Rea.

 100 Great Latin American Women